Fox's Book of Martyrs

 effect, that torments could not shake his constancy, nor even the fear of the

-returned again, but quite altered both in their words and behavior after
+pronounced, they returned again, but quite altered both in their words and

-repeating much of the same kind of arguments as before, they with seeming tears
+behavior after repeating much of the same kind of arguments as before, they

-soul; and falling on their knees, cried out, "Convert, convert, O dear
+most precious soul; and falling on their knees, cried out, "Convert,

-brother, for our blessed Lady's sake convert!"
-To which he answered,
+convert, O dear brother, for our blessed Lady's sake convert!"
+To which he

 The